 - Posted date:

-Find out below what is checked during a motorhome servicing?
+Find out below what is checked during a motorhome servicing

 An independent inspector carries out these inspections to comply with strict standards.
 Bearing all this in mind will give you complete peace of mind when having your annual motorhome habitation service.
 The technicians must also have formal qualifications and Gas Safety certificates.
 Their mechanical practices comply fully with the industry's code of practice.
 The habitation service must follow a set procedure and a highly detailed inspection plan.

-After the habitation service is completed, you will receive a full detailed report it will contain all observations of any problems that have been identified and the action that is required for the findings to be rectified.
+After the habitation service is completed, you will receive a full detailed report.
+It will contain all observations of any problems that have been identified and the action required for the findings to be rectified.
 The first thing you need to do is contact a workshop service engineer trusted to complete the service.
 Here are some points that might help you to make your decision.

 Also included in the check of the electrical systems is the consumer unit, the refrigerator operation, the battery, television socket and any other electrical system that might require checking.